 Before I go on, I forgot to add one thing.
 Sometimes, the client doesn’t have to be the one who asks the question.
 The practitioner can be the one who wants to find out something about someone else and Qi Men Dun Jia is so useful that you don’t even need the person’s birth details to do it.
 This is the reason why I’m so fascinated by it.

-I’m using an example of catching a cheating spouse as an example to make it a little more interesting and also to send a message that you can’t hide something from a (legit) practitioner.
+I’m using an example of catching a cheating spouse as an example to make it a little more interesting and also to send a message that you can’t hide something from a (legitimate) practitioner.

 The below image was a chart I generated at random (because I had nothing better to do and wanted to twiddle my thumbs) and I accidentally found out certain things that should people, naturally, wanted to keep secret.
 The title of this post will tell you what I accidentally found out.